galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 >
 {: .hands_on}

    The bulk RNA-seq phenotype file lists the main factors of interest, and HbA1c appears to be a specific gene assosciated with a phenotype.
-It is well known that the beta cell proportions is related to T2D disease status.
+It is well known that the beta cell proportions are related to T2D disease status.
 In the progress of T2D, the number of beta cells decreases.
-One of the most important test for T2D is HbA1c (hemoglobin A1c) test.
-When HbA1c level is greater than 6.5%, the patient is diagnosed as T2D.
-We will look later at the beta cell proportions with HbA1c level in this deconvolution analysis.
+One of the most important tests for T2D is the HbA1c (hemoglobin A1c) test.
+When the HbA1c level is greater than 6.5%, the patient is diagnosed as T2D.
+We will look later at the beta cell proportions relationship with HbA1c level in this deconvolution analysis.

 ## Building the Expression Set objects